 These Paper Plate Carnival Masks are perfect for teaching kids about Rio Carnival, Brazil, and the Rainforest.
 During our homeschool study of the rainforest, we read about Rio Carnival in Brazil and wanted to make our own colorful masks.
-Carnival is always celebrated the weekend before the beginning of Lent, similar to Mardi Gras, which means it is coming up soon!
-While we don’t celebrate Carnival or Mardi Gras, it was fun to have our own family fun night of making colorful, feather-filled Carnival masks and watching the Carnival themed movie for kids, Rio during our rainforest homeschool unit study.
+Carnival is always celebrated the weekend before the beginning of Lent, similar to Mardi Gras.
+While we don't celebrate Carnival or Mardi Gras, it was fun to have our own family fun night of making colorful, feather-filled Carnival masks, reading rainforest books, and watching the Carnival themed movie for kids, Rio during our rainforest homeschool unit study.

 How to Make Paper Plate Carnival Masks

 During our rainforest unit, the boys and I discovered that everything is more colorful in the rainforest, especially the birds, so our masks mimicked the bright rainforest birds and the main characters in the movie, Rio.

 - Paper Plates (the thicker ones are better and will hold up to the paint and decorations)